How to Prepare for Air Duct Cleaning?

 Ask About Additional Services

-Many duct cleaning companies offer additional services that complement the cleaning process, such as:
+Many professional duct cleaning companies also provide valuable add-on services that enhance the overall effectiveness of the cleaning process, such as:

-• Filter Replacement: Upgrading to high-efficiency filters for better air quality.
+• Filter Replacement: Upgrading to high-efficiency air filters can significantly improve your indoor air quality and HVAC performance.

 Communicate Special Concerns